sprawlpunks/sprawlpunks.github.io/index.md

 We will be launching our first testnet in Q1 2022 to start stress testing the first prototypes.

-† _though we tend to use the word interchain instead. `internet -> interchain` has a certain ring to it.
+† _though we use the word interchain instead. `internet -> interchain` has a certain ring to it.